If you’re going through a trial, someone has probably shared the count it all joy scripture with you.

 Do You Just Need Positive Thinking to Keep Your Joy Through Trials?

-Discovering joy through trials is so much more than rudimentary “positive thinking.”
+But discovering joy through trials is so much more than rudimentary “positive thinking.”

 There’s a incredible tension between keeping our minds hopeful, actively searching for answers, and praying like mad for God to bring relief.

 It’s an acknowledgment of the difficulties without allowing the “what ifs” to steal the provision of the moment.

 It’s an acceptance–a childlike trust–that no, we don’t understand the reasons behind it yet but we’re still going to believe in God’s goodness.